prebid/Prebid.js/modules/jwplayerRtdProvider.md

         - `ext.segtax` whose `502` value is the unique identifier for JW Player's proprietary taxonomy
         - `ext.cids` is an array containing the list of extended content ids as defined in [oRTB's community extensions](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/extensions/community_extensions/extended-content-ids.md#example---content-id-and-seller-defined-context).
         - `segment` is an array containing the segment taxonomy values as an object where:
-          - `id` is the string representation of the data segment value.
+          - `value` is the string representation of the data segment.

 **Example:**